 From a place of clarity and understanding, you will be able to feel complete and balanced.

-The Justice card foresees a long term balance and a peace of mind that will help you progress and solve your problems.
+The Justice card foresees a long-term balance and peace of mind that will help you progress and solve your problems.
 As you achieve your goals one step at a time and start to see a realistic path leading to your dreams, you shall discover what’s truly important in life.

 Justice brings an end to cruelty.
 She allows the human being to rise from the gutter and claim a place in the world.